 - Laptop computers with fragile PCMCIA card connectors sometimes have trouble because the connector that plugs into the PCMCIA card is cracked or broken; make sure that your laptop's connectors are in good condition.

 - Verify your computer's Ethernet card configuration.
 For assistance with installation of your card, please consult the Ethernet card manufacturer's instructions.

 - Double check the accuracy of the TCP/IP settings that you've configured (see above).

 - Restart your computer if you haven't done so since plugging into the data jack or making changes to your configuration.

-If you have a question about using your computer at one of NYU's global sites, you can either speak with your program's student life office to get help on site, or send a detailed email including your current location to email@example.com.
-An ITS Client Services helpdesk representative will respond to your inquiry within 48 hours.
+If you have a question about using your computer at one of NYU's global sites, you can either speak with your program's student life office to get help on site, or send a detailed email including your current location to AskITS@nyu.edu.
+An IT Service Desk representative will respond to your inquiry within 48 hours.